-Statistical methods to detect potential data fabrication can be based either on reported summary statistics that can often be retrieved from articles or on the raw (underlying) data if these are available.
+Statistical methods to detect potential data fabrication can be based either on reported summary statistics that can often be retrieved from articles, or on the raw (underlying) data if these are available.
 Below we detail p-value analysis, variance analysis, and effect size analysis as potential ways to detect data fabrication using summary statistics.
 P-value analyses can be applied whenever a set of nonsignificant p-values are reported; variance analysis can be applied whenever a set of variances and accompanying sample sizes are reported for independent, randomly assigned groups; effect size analysis can be used whenever the effect size is reported or calculated (e.g., an APA reported t- or F-statistic; Hartgerink, Wicherts, and Van Assen 2017).
 Among the methods that can be applied to uncover potential fabrication using raw data, we consider digit analyses (i.e., the Newcomb-Benford law and terminal digit analysis) and multivariate associations between variables.
-The Newcomb-Benford law can be applied on ratio- or count scale measures that have sufficient digits and that are not truncated (Hill and Schürger 2005); terminal digit analysis can also be applied whenever measures have sufficient digits (see also Mosimann, Wiseman, and Edelman 1995).
-Multivariate associations can be investigated whenever there are two or more numerical variables available and data on that same relation is available from (arguably) genuine data sources.
+The Newcomb-Benford law can be applied on ratio- or count scale measures that have sufficient digits and that are not truncated (Hill and Schürger 2005).
+Similarly, terminal digit analysis can also be applied whenever measures have sufficient digits (see also Mosimann, Wiseman, and Edelman 1995).
+Multivariate associations can be investigated whenever there are two or more numerical variables available and data on that same relation is available from (arguably) genuine data sources that can be used for benchmarking.

 Detecting data fabrication in summary statistics